 I'm up to my ears trying to remodel a bathroom.
 I recently bought a sink vanity at a certain big box home improvement store without a top.
 I didn't like the ones they had, and no one was willing to help me, so I got mad and left.
 Now I have a topless vanity, and can't find a top to go on it.

 I have a white marble - one piece sink abd counter top unit with the faucet attached for 70.00.
 I have never seen a porcelain top as one unit I usually make a counter top with granite or ceramic tiles, then add a porcelain sink.
-This marble unit came out of an old house.
-It is perfectly fine and works great.

 Have you tried shopping at a Habitat ReStore?
 Some remodelers and retailers give building materials to them for use or sale.
 You might try calling 1st.